 Infant and Preschool Services (Birth-5)

-Meet Our Infant and Preschool Consultant
+Meet Our Early Childhood Consultant

-Families and programs serving infants and preschool-aged children (birth thru 5 years of age) may request a variety of supports.
+Families and programs serving infants and preschool-aged children (birth through 5 years of age) may request a variety of supports.
 Assistance may include information about child development for children with typical vision and hearing, what to do when concerns arise, what Early Childhood Intervention (ECI) services may include, how to connect with ECI agencies, identification and eligibility, interaction and communication, literacy, social and emotional development, movement, travel skills and cognitive skills.